-- i) Determine whether the township containing the Section 16 School Lands falls within more than one parish. - ii) Contact the school board for each parish wherein the township containing the Section 16 School Lands falls and confirm whether it wants to mineral lease its interest in the Section 16 School Lands itself or by resolution direct the State Mineral Board to do so on its behalf.
+- i) Determine whether the township containing the Section 16 School Lands falls within more than one parish. - ii) Contact the school board for each parish wherein the township containing the Section 16 School Lands falls and confirm whether it wants to mineral lease its interest in the Section 16 School Lands itself or by resolution direct the State Mineral and Energy Board to do so on its behalf.
 See LSA-R.S.
 30:152(A), 153; LSA-R.S.
-41:640(B). - Should the school board want the State Mineral Board to mineral lease the school board's interest in the Section 16 School Lands on the school board's behalf, the nominating party shall provide the Office of Mineral Resources with a certified copy of a resolution by the school board that: - (1) Directs and authorizes the State Mineral Board to mineral lease the school board's interest in the Section 16 School Lands. - Provides information as to the location and ownership of surface and mineral rights in the Section 16 School Lands. - (3) Contains any specific conditions, including minimum bonus and royalty, which the school board wants to have advertised along with the description of the Section 16 School Lands.
+41:640(B). - iii) Should the school board want the State Mineral and Energy Board to mineral lease the school board's interest in the Section 16 School Lands on the school board's behalf, the nominating party shall provide the Office of Mineral Resources with a certified copy of a resolution by the school board that: - (1) Directs and authorizes the Louisiana State Mineral and Energy Board and the Office of Mineral Resources to accept nominations, advertise for, accept and award bids, and execute all oil, gas and mineral leases" affecting the school board's interest in the Section 16 School Lands. - (2) Provides information as to the location and ownership of surface and mineral rights in the Section 16 School Lands. - (3) Contains any specific conditions, including minimum bonus and royalty, which the school board wants to have advertised along with the description of the Section 16 School Lands.